Electricity Forum Arc Flash Training Arc Flash Clothing

 Electrical Safety Requirements for Electrical Workers

-Electrical safety requirements are established for employees who work with or near electrical equipment due to high risk of electrical shock or electrocution (death by electrical shock).
-In the U.S., all electrical work practices must comply with the National Electrical Safety Code, the National Electrical Code, National Fire Protection Association (NFPA), the Occupational Safety and Health Administration (OSHA), and U.S. state-adopted electrical safety requirements.
+Electrical safety requirements are established for employees who work with or near electrical equipment due to a high risk of electrical shock or electrocution (death by electrical shock).
+In the U.S., all electrical work practices must comply with the National Electrical Safety Code, the National Electrical Code, the National Fire Protection Association (NFPA), the Occupational Safety and Health Administration (OSHA), and U.S. state-adopted electrical safety requirements.

-Electrical Safety Requirements -- Approved Materials
+Approved Materials

-Electrical Safety Requirements -- Qualified Personnel
+Qualified Personnel

 Only workers familiar with electrical safety standards, electrical code requirements and related experience are qualified to work on electrical equipment.